octokit/octokit.js/CONTRIBUTING.md

 npm install https://github.pika.dev/octokit/auth-oauth-user-client.js/pr/[PULL REQUEST NUMBER]
 ```

-Once you are done testing, you can revert back to the default module `@octokit/auth-oauth-user-client` from npm with `npm install @octokit/auth-oauth-user-client`
+Once you are done testing, you can revert to the default module `@octokit/auth-oauth-user-client` from npm with `npm install @octokit/auth-oauth-user-client`

 ## Maintainers only